OverTheWireOrg/OverTheWire-website/wargames/drifter/drifter0.md

 gamename: drifter
 level: 0
 ---
-Drifter can be accessed on drifter.labs.overthewire.org.
+Drifter can be accessed on drifter.labs.overthewire.org via SSH on port 2230.
 Level 0 listens on port 1111.

 Level0 is an extremely trivial, encrypted, remote syscall proxy.
 Your